Oklahoma Governor's Mansion: Construction

 After Oklahoma's admission to the Union on November 16, 1907, the Oklahoma Legislature was concerned mainly with establishing the Oklahoma State Capitol and not the Governor's residence.
 After the completion of the Capitol in 1919, the Legislature began to deliberate about a Governor's residence.
 The site for the Mansion had been selected in 1914: a plot of land just east of the Capitol.

 The site would remain a grassy lot for more than a decade while the Legislature debated on funds for the Mansion.
 Not until 1927 did debate end.
-That year, Oklahoma prospered due to an oil boom, which increased tax funds that State collected.
+That year, Oklahoma prospered due to an oil boom, which increased tax funds that the State collected.
 The Legislature allocated $100,000 to the Mansion project.
 Of that $100,000, $75,000 was spent on the actual construction of the Mansion and the other $25,000 was used to provide the Governor with furniture.
 Two years later in 1929, the Legislature would spend another $39,000 on landscaping and other outdoor buildings on the Mansion's property.

 The Mansion was completed in 1928, one year after construction began.
 Built by the Oklahoma City architectural company Layton, Hicks and Forsyth, the 14000 sqft Mansion is of Dutch-Colonial style.
 Carthage limestone was used so the exterior of the Mansion would complement the Oklahoma State Capitol.

 Over the years, the Mansion's 19 rooms on three floors have been reduced to 12 to increase living space.
 The rooms include a library, parlor, dining room, grand ballroom, kitchen, sun room and five bedrooms.

 The governor and family live in the five rooms on the second floor.
 All major furnishings of the floor were donated to the Governor by Oklahomans.
 However, as property of the state, they will remain with the Mansion for future Governors.